-The Traffic Management Plan describes procedures and protocols for site access, traffic routing and management, and company policy with respect to vehicle and employee transportation during the Keno Hill Silver District (KHSD) Mining Operations, as authorized by QML-0009.
-The previous Traffic Management Plan addressed traffic associated with the Bellekeno, Lucky Queen, Onek and Flame and Moth Mines.
-The updated Traffic Management Plan also addresses mine-related traffic associated with the development and production of the Bermingham deposit along the Calumet and Duncan Creek Roads.
+The Traffic Management Plan (the Plan) describes procedures and protocols for site access, traffic routing and management, and company policy with respect to vehicle and employee transportation during the Keno Hill Silver District (KHSD) Mining Operations, as authorized by QML-0009.
+The previous Traffic Management Plan addressed traffic associated with the Bellekeno, Lucky Queen, Onek, and Flame & Moth Mines.
+This updated Traffic Management Plan also addresses mine-related traffic associated with the development and production of the Bermingham deposit along the Calumet and Duncan Creek Roads.
+Bellekeno, Bermingham and Flame & Moth are currently active, whereas Lucky Queen and Onek 990 are inactive mines and they are not included in Water Licence QZ18-044.

-Public, employee and contractor safety is the primary goal of this plan.
-Alexco recognizes that the project area has a short but busy tourism season.
+Public, employee, and contractor safety is the primary goal of this plan.
+Alexco Keno Hill Mining Corp.
+(AKHM) recognizes that the project area has a short but busy tourism season.
 The safety of tourists, who may lack local familiarity, are a special consideration during the summer season.
 Road construction details are presented in the Road Construction Plans submitted under QML-0009.

-2 SITE ACCESS - GENERAL
+2. SITE ACCESS - GENERAL